simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-04-25
+<br />**Date image released:**  2025-04-26
-<br />**Title of the image:**  Asteroid Donaldjohanson
+<br />**Title of the image:**  Barred Spiral Galaxy NGC 5335
-<br />**Description for the image:**  Main belt asteroid 52246 Donaldjohanson is about 8 kilometers long and 3.5 kilometers across.
-On April 20, this sharp close-up of the asteroid was captured at a distance of about 1100 kilometers by the Lucy spacecraft's long range camera during its second asteroid encounter.
-Named after American paleoanthropologist Donald Johanson, discoverer of the Lucy hominid fossil, the elongated asteroid was likely formed about 150 million years ago from a gentle collision of two smaller bodies creating its characteristic contact binary shape.
-Launched in October of 2021, the Lucy spacecraft will continue its travels through the main asteroid belt in 2025, but is on its way to explore Jupiter's swarm of Trojan asteroids.
-Lucy is expected to encounter its first Trojan asteroid target, 3548 Eurybates, in August 2027.
+<br />**Description for the image:**  This stunning portrait of NGC 5335 was captured by the Hubble Space Telescope.
+Some 170,000 light-years across and over 200 million light-years away toward the constellation Virgo, the magnificent spiral galaxy is seen face-on in Hubble's view.
+Within the galactic disk, loose streamers of star forming regions lie along the galaxy's flocculent spiral arms.
+But the most striking feature of NGC 5335 is its prominent central bar.
+Seen in about 30 percent of galaxies, including our Milky Way, bar structures are understood to channel material inward toward the galactic center, fueling star formation.
+Of course, distant background galaxies are easy to spot, scattered around the sharp Hubble image.
+Launched in 1990, Hubble is now celebrating its 35th year exploring the cosmos from orbit around planet Earth.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/final_0798443319_dec.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/NGC5335heic2505_2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).